Skip to main content

 Who uses it

 Form AN is used to apply for naturalisation as a British citizen.
 It is intended for individuals who have indefinite leave to remain (ILR) or settled status in the UK and meet specific residency and character requirements.
 You can apply for citizenship if you’ve lived in the UK for 5 years and have had ILR or settled status for 12 months.
-If you’re married to a British citizen, you do not need to wait 12 months after obtaining ILR or settled status to apply.
-Check if you’re eligible another way.
-If you’re eligible in more than one way, you can choose which way to apply.
+If you’re married to a British citizen, you do not need to wait 12 months to apply.
+Additionally, you may be eligible if you have pre-settled status and meet specific residency and activity requirements.
+Ensure you were physically present in the UK exactly 5 years before the Home Office receives your application.
+Check if you’re eligible another way, and if eligible in more than one way, you can choose which way to apply.
 For related guidance, see the How to Apply for a UK page.

 When it is used